Frequently Asked Questions:

 How long does it take to complete AchieveWORKS Intelligences?

-It will take the average person 20 minutes to complete the 54 questions in AchieveWORKS Intelligences.
+It typically takes 20 minutes or less to complete the 54 questions in AchieveWORKS Intelligences.

 How were careers matched to the intelligences?

 The intelligences in AchieveWORKS Intelligences are mapped to a database of over 400 O*NET-based career profiles.
 The correlations were devised by a team of consultants with expertise in psychometrics, multiple intelligences and vocational research.
 They used the typical tasks associated with each specific occupation to connect it to the intelligences.

 The personalized report consists of four main sections, which include:

 - a description of each intelligence and its related strengths and challenges